 - French 360 and 370 do not count towards the minimum requirement of two 300-level courses for the major.

 FRENCH 360: Senior Thesis Research

 Prerequisite for French 360: By permission of the department.
 See Academic Distinctions.

 Prerequisite for French 370: French 360 and permission of the department.

-In the Spring of the Junior Year qualified students who wish to be in the Honors Program must submit a proposal for 360 Senior Thesis Research.
+Spring of Junior Year: In the Spring of the Junior Year qualified students who wish to be in the Honors Program must submit a proposal for 360 Senior Thesis Research.
 Students in the Wellesley-in-Aix program should discuss their plans with the program Director.
 Any eligible junior who wishes to do so should then consult a faculty member for advice in selecting appropriate research material for summer reading and in developing her topic into a promising proposal, which is to be formally submitted to the department in the fall.
 The advisor should be contacted in February.
-In March and April the student should gather a bibliography and by the end of April she should submit it to her advisor along with a preliminary proposal.
-The advisor should comment on the bibliography and proposal by the beginning of June.
+In March and April the student should gather a bibliography and by April 15th she should submit it to her advisor along with a preliminary proposal.
+The advisor should comment on the bibliography and proposal by the end of May.